 Hardelot, The Opal Coast, Pas-de-Calais

-Hardelot Hardelot is a small, elegant and charming seaside town that never seems to be over crowded – it has the best of both world’s – the lovely beach and sea front shops and hotels and just minutes inland – beautiful verdant countryside with wonderful walks through forests and dunes.
-It is an ideal get-away-from-it-all place with beach, forests, dunes, numerous sports facilities and iodized air.
+Hardelot is a small, elegant and charming seaside town that never seems to be over crowded.
+It has a lovely beach and sea front shops and hotels.
+And just minutes inland – beautiful verdant countryside with wonderful walks through forests and dunes.
+It is an ideal get-away-from-it-all place.

-Hardelot was at the height of its popularity in the early 1900s due to Sir John Whitney – then owner of the Château of Hardelot.
-A keen sportsman and proponent of the outdoor life, he loved the area with its dunes and forests and made the most of the facilities inviting his wealthy friends to stay – including King George V.
+Hardelot was at the height of its popularity in the early 1900s due to Sir John Whitney, then owner of the Château of Hardelot.
+A keen sportsman and proponent of the outdoor life, he loved the area with its dunes and forests.
+He in turn made it popular by inviting his wealthy friends to stay, including King George V.

 These days the Château is a monument to French/British Entente Cordiale and a cultural centre with a programme promoting British culture, across all art forms (music, visual arts, cinema, literature and heritage).
 It is an important monument in the area and is built in the Tudor style as a little piece of England in France.
 Further evidence of the area’s special relationship with its close neighbour can be seen in the municipal coat of arms for Hardelot which features a Union Jack.